Aishu1509/Zomato_data/README.md

 - Expand the dataset to include user demographics and feedback.
 - Enhance visualizations with interactive tools like Plotly or Dash.

-Acknowledgments
-Special thanks to Zomato for providing the dataset and the open-source tools that made this analysis possible.